nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_snd&rec_req.md

 There are a number of requirements for senders and receivers of ITK3 messaging that **must** be met.

-## ITK Document Sender and Receiver Requirements ##
+## ITK3 Document Sender and Receiver Requirements ##

-For ITK documents the following requirements apply:
+For ITK3 documents the following requirements apply:

 The [ITK3 Sender and Receiver Requirements](http://xxxxx) gives general guidance on producing ITK3 FHIR documents as well as stating the conformance rules.